vyapp/vy/INTRO.md

 ***

+### Range selection

+***

+### Block selection

+***

 ### Paste text one line up

-Switch to NORMAL mode, place the cursor on a line then press
+Switch to NORMAL mode, place the cursor on a line then press.

     <Key-f>

-to select the line, then press
+to select the line, then copy the line with.

     <Key-y>

-that will copy the line.
-Place the cursor over some other line then press
+Place the cursor over some other line then press.

     <Key-e>

-that will paste the copied text at the beginning of the line above the cursor.
+That will paste the copied text at the beginning of the line above the cursor.

 ***

 ### Paste text one line down

-Switch to NORMAL mode, place the cursor in the middle of a line then press
+Switch to NORMAL mode, place the cursor in the middle of a line then press.

     <Control-P>

-to select a range of the line from the cursor position to the end of the line.
+The above Key-Command will select a range of the line from the cursor position to the end of the line.
-The previous Key-Command will place the cursor at the end of the line.

-Then press
+Then copy the selected text by pressing.

     <Key-y>

-to copy the selected text.
-Now that there is text copied then press
+Now that there is text in the clipboard, press.

     <Key-r>